Heavy-tailed random vectros: theory and applications: Introduction

 The paper is organized as follows.
-In Section 2, some preliminaries are provided for heavy-tailed distributions in uni-variate and multivariate cases and next, following \cite{samorodnitsky:sun:2016} and \cite{konstantinides:passalidis:2024g}, is introduced the class of multivariate positively decreasing distributions and its intersection with other multivariate classes.
+In Section 2, some preliminaries are provided for heavy-tailed distributions and next, following \cite{samorodnitsky:sun:2016} and \cite{konstantinides:passalidis:2024g}, is introduced the class of multivariate positively decreasing distributions and its intersection with other multivariate classes.
 In section 3, we give some first results in relation with the ordering of multivariate classes and closure properties, as the closure with respect to strong equivalence and with respect to convolution of random vectors, for classes related to multivariate positively decreasing distributions.
 We provide also a result of conditional closure property of the class of multivariate subexponential distributions with respect to convolution roots.
 In Section 4, we concentrate our attention on the scale mixtures and the scale mixture sums.
-As scale mixture we have in mind the quantity \beam \Theta^{(i)}\,{\bf X}^{(i)} :=(\Theta^{(i)}\,X_{1}^{(i)},\,\ldots,\,\Theta^{(i)}\,X_{d}^{(i)})\,. \eeam The modeling through \eqref{eq.KP.1.1} find numerous practical applications, especially in actuarial mathematics and risk management, see Section 4.1 for details.
-Motivated by practical needs, we consider that in the scale mixture \eqref{eq.KP.1.1}, $\Theta^{(i)}$ with ${\bf X}^{(i)}$ satisfies a general enough dependence structure, that contains the independence as special case (${\bf X}^{(i)}$ has arbitrarily dependent components in all over the text).
+As scale mixture we have in mind the quantity \beam \Theta^{(i)}\,{\bf X}^{(i)} :=(\Theta^{(i)}\,X_{1}^{(i)},\,\ldots,\,\Theta^{(i)}\,X_{d}^{(i)})^{\top}\,, \eeam where with ${\bf x}^{\top}$ we denote the transpose of vector ${\bf x}$.
+The modeling through \eqref{eq.KP.1.1} find numerous practical applications, especially in actuarial mathematics and risk management, see Section 4.1 for details.
+Motivated by practical needs, we consider that in the scale mixture \eqref{eq.KP.1.1}, $\Theta^{(i)}$ with ${\bf X}^{(i)}$ satisfies a general enough weak dependence structure, that contains the independence as special case (${\bf X}^{(i)}$ has arbitrarily dependent components in all over the text).
 A frequent question, with both theoretical and practical value, is if the distribution of the random vector ${\bf X}$ belongs to some class of distributions, then does the distribution of the random vector $\Theta\,{\bf X}$ belong to the same class?